shinefield/mangoszero/src/game/Eluna/docs/INSTALL.md

 #Installation

-0. Since TrinityCore uses boost and our file loader uses boost file system, you need boost filesystem.
-On windows this should be available with the default package, __but on linux__ you may need to install it: `sudo apt-get install libboost-filesystem-dev`
+0. Since TrinityCore uses boost and our file loader uses boost file system, you need boost file system.
+On windows this should be available with the default package, __but on Linux__ you may need to install it: `sudo apt-get install libboost-filesystem-dev`

 1. Get the core:<br/>
 [![Build Status](https://travis-ci.org/ElunaLuaEngine/ElunaTrinityWotlk.png?branch=master)](https://travis-ci.org/ElunaLuaEngine/ElunaTrinityWotlk) [Eluna TrinityCore WotLK](https://github.com/ElunaLuaEngine/ElunaTrinityWotlk)<br />